 As a mother of two babies and having experienced two very different pregnancies and labors, having a doula by my side supported me in creating a birth experience that was enormously empowering and transformative.
 It is my goal to work with birthing people, their partners and families to achieve a birth experience that is not only healthy and safe, but also JOYFUL.
 It is not just through continuous and compassionate labor support that I believe this is possible for people… it’s also through providing them with information about their options, education about their rights, supporting them with tools to confidently advocate for themselves and the birth experience they desire, and being their cheerleader through every stage of the process.
 I bring not only a wealth of information and experience to my clients, but also joy, laughter, honesty, intuition, and reverence.

-I was trained in April 2017 as a Birth Doula by the Childbirth and Postpartum Professional Association (CAPPA), and am on track to complete my certification by December 2018.
+I was trained in April 2017 as a Birth Doula by the Childbirth and Postpartum Professional Association (CAPPA), and completed my coursework, becoming a CAPPA Certified Labor Doula in April 2019.
 Since officially launching my business in January 2018, I have been blessed to be invited to births almost every month, and I have loved every minute!
 I also received training from Birth Arts International as a Postpartum Doula (May 2018) and a Childbirth Educator (August 2018).
-Additionally, I will soon be a Certified Lactation Consultant in November 2018.
+Additionally, I am a Certified Lactation Counselor certified through the Academy of Lactation Policy and Practice (November 2018).
 I have specific experience with and prioritize the unique needs of birthing people of color, LGBTQ/non-binary folks, and am trained in providing trauma-informed care.
 I’d love to sit and talk with you about your goals and dreams for your birth and how we can work together to bring your baby into the world with love and joy!